Marriage market

+A marriage market is an environment in which people attempt to find optimal marriage-partners.

-A marriage market is a public place where parents list advertisements for their children with the aim of finding a marital spouse for them.
+In China, for example, the market can take the form of a public place where parents list advertisements for their children with the aim of finding a marital spouse for them.
 People then congregate there and read the listings, often in the hope of finding a marital match.
 Several marriage markets exist in China, such as Shanghai's marriage market at People's Square and at several parks and other public places in Beijing, such as shopping malls.
+Such marriage markets exemplify a part or aspect of what some sociologists term a marriage marketplace — a mate selection process.